 Overview

 CDI aims to position New York State as a global carbontech hub, facilitating collaboration between academia, private businesses, and the public sector to create, validate, and launch cutting-edge solutions that capture, transport, and convert different forms of waste carbon into a diverse array of valued products and services in a climate-beneficial way.
-We are actively soliciting applications for five programs from projects in the following three topic areas:
+We are actively soliciting applications for four programs from projects in the following three topic areas:

-- CO2 Capture Technology
+• CO2 Capture Technology

-- CO2-to-Building Materials
+• CO2-to-Building Materials

-- CO2-to-Chemicals, Fuels, & Materials
+• CO2-to-Chemicals, Fuels, & Materials

 Applicants whose technology fits CDI’s Technology Scope are encouraged to apply to the program appropriate for their level of development needs and technology readiness level.

+CDI will award grants across four programs, three research programs and one commercialization program.
+Awards and contract terms vary by program.
 Details of each program and the application process steps are provided below:

 CDI's research programs will advance the research needed to underpin development of technologies that enable harvesting of carbon from the environment and from waste streams and converting it for use in widely-used products.
 CDI will focus on accelerating technology from benchtop to commercialization through three competitive research programs.